Introducing our playful, always-entertaining river otter, Molalla!

 Arriving at the Seattle Aquarium in January 2014, this fun-loving, raucous boy spends a great deal of time on land exploring, searching for food, clowning around and generally having a great time—much to the delight of our visitors.

 In the wild, river otters make their homes in a variety of habitats, near both marine and fresh water.
 In coastal waters, they can be found traveling and foraging in estuaries, marshes and the lower parts of streams.
 Inland, they’re found in lowland marshes and swamps, streams and small lakes.
 River otters live in dens, which they can make themselves in shrubbery or along riverbanks—and they are also happy to take up residence in abandoned beaver, badger, fox or rabbit dwellings.

 Keeping it clean

 Like many land mammals, river otters use their fur coats to keep warm.
-River otters need to frequently groom their fur to maintain its water resistance and insulating properties.
-When you come to the Seattle Aquarium, you may be lucky enough to see a river otter “squeegee-ing” the water from its fur against one of the exhibit’s hard surfaces.
+River otters need to groom their fur frequently to maintain its water resistance and insulating properties.
+When you come to the Seattle Aquarium, you may be lucky enough to see Molalla “squeegee-ing” the water from his fur against one of the exhibit’s hard surfaces.